KasunChathuranga3732/kc-edit/README.md

 - Save text
 - Write text
 - Find and Replace
+- Words count

 ## Getting Started

 To get started with the KC edit application, follow these steps:

-1. Clone the repository: `git clone https://github.com/KasunChathuranga3732/`
+1. Clone the repository: `git clone https://github.com/KasunChathuranga3732/kc-edit.git`
 2. Set up the necessary configurations.
 3. Install the required dependencies and libraries.
 4. Build and Run the application.